SpartzInc/automation_object/README.md

 We will try to get a decoupled version out by Jan/Feb 2015.
 This gem does work well for our purposes, but I wanted to warn you beforehand so I wasn't making empty promises.

+Also we will probably hold off on adding large features/changes until the more complete decoupled version is ready.

+### Usage

+__[Documentation on AutomationObject](docs/README.md)__ contains all examples and usage of the AutomationObject.

 ### Installation

 Add this line to your application's Gemfile: